Ash83-c/Active-Directory-Lab/README.md

 ![image](https://github.com/user-attachments/assets/0a966608-55d0-4a70-a45e-e2b40d4f3d7c)

 Go to tools on server manager and then on routing and remote services.
-Once we are on we right click and press configure and the we right click new som and we should see option for routing with nat and we will choose that and then will will use the public lab external ip interface for the nat and press next until we get to the end and we see a green arrow.
+Once we are on we right click and press configure and the we right click new som and we should see option for routing with nat and we will choose that and then will will use the public lab external ip interface for the nat and press next until we get to the end refresh by rigth clicking and wes should  see a green arrow.

 ![image](https://github.com/user-attachments/assets/55608d7d-48ee-49cc-9261-148ed0b8b3e9)
 ![image](https://github.com/user-attachments/assets/769e69e9-e53b-4b3c-9ed6-280985a333f4)
 ![image](https://github.com/user-attachments/assets/0bbc9623-8c41-4bd4-b9ff-06781378949b)

 NOTE: If you dont see our networks that we configured, restart the routing and remote access wizard:
 ![image](https://github.com/user-attachments/assets/ce52a972-e175-43d9-8d82-49ba05cb29d2)
 ![image](https://github.com/user-attachments/assets/7e1c73d9-9000-46e5-b3a4-bd197a5ca451)

 Use this public interface to connect to the internet > click on our adaptor lab external then next:
 ![image](https://github.com/user-attachments/assets/9d45a0a9-9297-446d-9a28-04c81e595cba)
-After we finish we should see a green arrow.
+After we finish refresh by right clickingand we should see a green arrow.
 ![image](https://github.com/user-attachments/assets/e07d79be-8f57-402b-b1c1-0f194aaee65e)